BUStools/BUSpaRse/README.md

 This is work in progress.
 The package will be available on Bioconductor shortly.

 ## Example
 See [the vignettes](https://bustools.github.io/BUS_notebooks_R/index.html) for examples of using `BUSpaRse`.
 The vignettes contain a complete walk-through, starting with downloading of the FASTQ files for an experiment and ending with an analysis.
-There are currently vignettes for 10x v2 technology datasets (10x v3, Drop-seq, inDrops, and CEL-seq2 coming soon).
+There are currently vignettes for 10x v2 and 10x v3 technology datasets (Drop-seq, inDrops, and CEL-seq2 coming soon).